julianheiss/Fruit_Slice/README.md

 - a1-Pickup Finger Protection: Moves to the Finger Protection and picks up the protection by sliding into.
 [Video: Step_2](Video_Process_Steps/Step_2.mp4)
 - a2-Set Index Register Value: This sets the index of the fruit slice by setting it in the register of the cobot.
 - a3-Pickup Fruit Slice: Picks up the FruitSlice depending on the registert value.
-Index 0 is safed as a Fruit0 in the default installation.
+This is done by an offset.
+For this purpose Index 0 is safed as a Fruit0 in the default installation.
 [Video: Step_3](Video_Process_Steps/Step_3.mp4)
-- a4-Place Slice: The cobot places the slice on the edge of the "In-progress"-glas.
+- a4-Place Slice: The cobot places the slice on the edge of the "Cocktail-In-Progress"-glas.
 [Video: Step_4](Video_Process_Steps/Step_4.mp4)
-- a5-Place Protection: The cobot places the protection in the Protection Depot.
-The cobot pushes the protection in the starting position.
+- a5-Place Protection: The cobot places the protection in the Protection Depot and pushes the protection in the starting position.
 [Video: Step_5](Video_Process_Steps/Step_5.mp4)
-- a6-Returns to working position: The cobot returns to the "In-Progress"- glas.
+- a6-Returns to working position: The cobot returns to the "Cocktail-In-Progress"- glas.
 [Video: Step_6](Video_Process_Steps/Step_6.mp4)

 #### Endpoints